-There was an overwhelming response indicating that dwelling front gardens should follow a landscape rather than townscape format.
+There was an overwhelming response indicating that dwelling front gardens follow a soft landscape rather than townscape format.
 Paved front gardens are visually unattractive and planning permission is required if the treated area exceeds 5m2 and is impermeable.
 Similarly there was overwhelming response that street front boundaries should be maintained in keeping with the existing environmental characteristic of Woodham Walter.
-Boundaries adjacent to or looking on to heritage assets should be carefully designed to enhance the prospect.
+Careful design of boundaries adjacent to or looking on to heritage assets is necessary to enhance the prospect.

-There was agreement that the height and style of boundary materials was important within the village environment and there was very strong agreement that the planting of native hedgerows should be encouraged to integrate with other types of land uses and to support bio-diversity.
+There was agreement that the height and style of boundary materials was important within the village environment and there was very strong agreement that the planting of native hedgerows be encouraged to integrate with other types of land uses and to support bio-diversity.